Local Users

 Different users will have different demands from an audio or video conferencing service.
 You may want one group to have straightforward ‘all-participants-equal’ meetings.
 Equally, you may have a group of power users who need more sophisticated call setups.

-VQ Conference Manager’s virtual meeting Space templates enable you to deliver these tiered conferencing services across your organization.
+VQ Conference Manager’s virtual meeting Space Templates enable you to deliver these tiered conferencing services across your organization.

 Secure your call with pins and passcodes